-There was intense opposition across the nation to the development of journalism curriculum within any university.
+There was intense opposition across the nation to the development of a journalism curriculum within any university.
 Opposing forces argued that journalism could not be taught in an academic setting.
 Successful newspapermen required talent and a long apprenticeship under conditions that could not be matched in any university hall.
-The Missouri state Senate defeated a bill in 1895 that requested that a chair of journalism be established at the University.
-The Senate also disallowed the University to grant degrees in journalism.
+The Missouri State Senate defeated a bill in 1895 that requested that a chair of journalism be established at the university.
+The Senate also disallowed the university from granting degrees in journalism.
 The Missouri Press Association threw its support to the idea in 1896.
-A chair was once again requested by the Curators.
+A chair was once again requested by the curators.
 However, no funds were granted.

 Walter Williams, the editor of the Columbia Missouri Herald, and a university curator influenced opinion to establish the school.
 Ten years passed before the proposal was commonly accepted.
 Walter Williams was named the first dean.
 In the midst of the Depression in 1930, the Board of Curators chose Williams to lead the university through the economic crisis.
 Williams had turned down an offer of the presidency in 1921, but this time he could not refuse.
 He remained president until his death in 1935.